College Credit Plus

-On UT campus – UT faculty member develops and delivers synchronous on campus activities and asynchronous online content deliver.
+On UT campus – UT faculty member develops and delivers synchronous on campus activities and asynchronous online content delivery.
 This modality creates an opportunity to experience campus with scheduling flexibility.
-The student takes part in weekly campus visits that may include: special events in Doermann Theatre, the Planetarium, Toledo Museum of Art, the Zoo, Labs and tests and exams
+The student takes part in weekly campus visits that may include: special events in Doermann Theatre, the Planetarium, Toledo Museum of Art, the Zoo, labs and tests and exams

 Online Activities may include: videos and reading assignments, threaded discussions/written assignments and group projects